 Dreams Come True

 America is a funny country when it comes to academics.
-We want to be at the top academically when it comes to things like beating Singapore’s test scores in math or scoring as well on standardized tests as Finland does, but we don’t have a lot of appreciation for academics in most of our communities.
+We want to be at the top academically when it comes to things like beating Singapore’s test scores (China topped Singapore in 2022 the US came is 23rd) in math or scoring as well on standardized tests as Finland does, but we don’t have a lot of appreciation for academics in most of our communities.

-We focus on academics because I want my child to be well educated.
-That, to me, is the purpose of an education.
-And then there is the issue with being secular.
-Does that mean we are anti-faith?
-The answer to that is “no.” It means the materials used for learning present the facts, theories, principles, and models as recommended by a majority of experts in the field being studied.
+As the name indicates, secular eclectic academic homeschoolers are academic homeschoolers.
+Our goal is for our children to be well educated.
+That, to me, should be the purpose of an education.
+In addition, as secular academics, the programs and materials we use for learning present facts, theories, principles, and models as recommended by a majority of experts in the field being studied.
 Unless the subject is philosophy, secular academic materials do not take an individual’s philosophy into account.
 It is not anti-faith.
-It is pro-learning with minimal bias from the author’s worldview.
+It is pro-learning with minimal bias from the author’s or publisher’s worldview.

 Why We Homeschool

-I write for the fringe group of us in the middle, who believe there is real value in academics, but who are looking for something more innovative and individual than what is being done in traditional schools.
-Those of us in the middle think one of the main purposes of an education is that, at the end of it, a person is well-educated, with the caveat that we define what well-educated means in our house.
+The short answer to why we homeschool is the value we place on learning.
+We believe there is real value in academics.
+We also understand the benefits of an education that is innovative and honors the individual.
+We see the main purposes of an education to be, at the end of it, that a person is well-educated, with the caveat that we define what well-educated means in our house.
 We also think an education should lead to a person who loves learning and who understands how to learn.
 We are trying to figure all of this out organically using innovative and eclectic approaches.

-In 2015, I thought there were only a few of us.
-I was feeling lonely.
-I wanted a community of people to brainstorm with, so I put a message out on two Facebook Groups.
+The is an updated version of an article I wrote in 2014.
+At that time there was no SEA Homeschoolers.
+I was feeling lonely and looking for a community of people to brainstorm with.
+So, I put a message out on Facebook.
+I thought there were only a few of us.
 I was hoping to find the 10 other (or maybe there were even fewer, I worried) secular, eclectic, academic homeschoolers out there.
 The response to my post was overwhelming.
-There were quite a few more than 10 of us, and we needed each other.
+There are quite a few more than 10 of us, and we need each other.

-We need to form a group for the same reason that teachers in traditional schools need to get together and talk about what’s going on in their classrooms.
-We need others to strategize with.
-We need a forum where we can discuss what’s working and get help on what’s not.
-We need a place where we can find others to form online co-ops with.
-Basically, we need a group where it feels safe and comfortable to discuss academic issues as they relate to our situation.
-We need other people who feel the way we do about academic homeschooling to use as a sounding board when we’re figuring things out.
-We also need a place to be able to come to so we can tell others when we figured it out and it really worked.
+Surrounded by others who feel the way about academic homeschooling you have a sounding board when you’re figuring things out.
+You also need a place to come to when you figured it out.
 This helps others, but it’s also nice just to be able to say, “Guess what wonderful thing my child achieved academically,” and know that these other people are going to be proud of the academic achievements of your child, because like you, they care passionately about academics.

 If this post resonates with you, look for the Facebook Group Secular, Eclectic, Academic Homeschoolers closed group.
 It is open to any homeschooler or educator who considers themselves a secular, eclectic, academic, who appreciates the value of an academically-rich education that is innovative, and who wants to promote that within our homeschool community.
-There will be no selling on this group.
-That is not its purpose.
-This will be a positive force, and only those people who want to have a constructive discussion should sign up for it.
-The group is open to people of any faith, or lack thereof, but we will not allow any proselytizing.
-The academics we will be discussing in this group will be secular academics.
-That does not mean people cannot discuss religion within education, but it has to be from the perspective of academics, and all science discussions will be strictly secular.
+The group is open to people of any faith, or lack thereof, but we do not allow proselytizing.
+The academics we discuss are secular academic.
+That does not mean people do not discuss religion within education, but it has to be from the perspective of academics, and all science discussions are strictly secular.
 I look forward to meeting my fellow secular, eclectic, academic homeschoolers!
 To learn more, feel free to contact SEA

 “I haven’t been everywhere, but it’s on my list.”
 Susan Sontag

 Travel is a big part of our homeschooling journey.
 When we can, we worldschool.
-Worldschoolers incorporate travel throughout their children;s journey through learning.
+When worldschooling we incorporate travel throughout our children’s journey through learning.
 My husband and I want our son to be a global citizen.
 We want him to understand that many different cultures have looked at situations and come up with equally viable answers, one not necessarily better than the other.
 We want him to experience and appreciate different cultures and this big beautiful planet he lives on.
 We started traveling with Sean when he was two years old.
-Over the past 14 years he has been to 15 countries and traveled to many locations in the United States.
+Over the past 14 years, he has been to 15 countries and traveled to many locations in the United States.
 Here are some travel tips I learned along the way.

-1. You might never come this way again.
-We do not worldschool 24/7.
+Worldschooling Tip 1.
+You might never come this way again.
 If it’s raining outside, cold, or you’re tired, even if the kids complain, do not let it stop you from going out and seeing the sights.
 I like to tell Sean, he will thank me when he’s 30.

 Three days later, it was all smiles.
 The next day we flew home.